adoption guidelines

 hart dog.

-applications for a particular dog, the best match for the dog will
+are multiple applications for a particular dog, the best match for

 Special